 There are many different ways to get around and explore Hawaii by air, on land or on the water.
-Some are obvious, but others may not have crossed your mind.
-Here are some suggestions:
+While some modes of transportation are more than obvious, there may be others that might surprise you.
+Find the best option for your personal sightseeing and transportation needs with this guide.

 Renting a Car

-Many and on some islands, most visitors rent a car at the airport.
-It’s the most convenient means of transportation to and from your lodging especially on the islands with limited public transportation.
+On most islands, visitors rent a car at the airport.
+It’s the most convenient means of transportation to and from your lodging - especially on the islands with limited public transportation.

 Riding TheBus and Other Public Transportation